warpas/warpas.github.io/posts/unfinished/When will you publish the next post?.md

 I start a post off with a topic or a paragraph of thoughts that I consider interesting or worthwhile.
 After writing my first draft of what I wanted to say in the post, the first few editing passes are aiming to increase the clarity of the message.
 I want you to be able to easily tell what I’m saying, what’s the context and why I think it’s important.
 The second goal is for the post to feel good to read.
 I’ve got a style I enjoy, and I try to write something so that my 10-years younger self would be excited to read it.
 I’m testing some of the paragraphs with a narrow circle of readers, who have different sensibilities, but the main goal is to write something I myself would enjoy reading.
 It helps me navigate through my internal compass.

--I'm aware perfectionist tendencies are running rampant among creatine types.
-Luckily I never considered myself to be creative.
-In web development here's a seemingly ubiquitous concept of cutting project scope to reach a Minimum Viable Product.
-How do you understand MVP blog post?-

--My definition comes down to topic choice and pleasant readability.
-Topic choice is fairly easy to me.
-I want topics I know enough about to be useful for you, the readers.
-I also want to feel strongly enough about a topic to push it past the finish line.
-It comes down to two types of topics:-
--* The ones I feel passionate about-
--* The ones I struggled with and managed to find a solution for-

--Pleasant readability is even more subjective.
-I write the outline in the first sitting.
-At that point I have a relatively good idea if the topic is worthy of a full post.
-Writing itself requires consistency.
-That's already described in the previous section.
-My current process of quality control after the post is written consists of reading the post 2-3 times after writing it and doing an editing pass after these readings.
-Granted, it relies heavily on my feels.
-But it works for now and I'll improve it along the way.-

--Potential problems/risks resulting from this solution:- -* the lure of perfectionism-
--* long times between posts-

 ### In conclusion

 My guiding principles are:
 1. Consistent effort, not consistent results
+2. Picking interesting topics instead of easy topics
-2. Posts of high quality by my own definition
+3. Posts of high quality without falling for perfectionism

-Both of these points seem to be at the opposite ends of the same spectrum.
+All of these points seem to me to be at the opposite ends of the same spectrum.
 But if you look at it from another perspective, they point towards the same goal, but serve different functions.
 The consistent effort is a stabiliser.
 I want some writing done every day in order to get comfortable with the blank page and the process of writing.
 I want to move every day in the direction of publishing the next post.
 Those daily steps don’t have to be huge.
 But they need to be consistent.

 I’m still enamoured with the idea of a schedule to keep perfectionism at bay.
 I definitely want to explore that in the future.
 But first I want to have 6-12 months of daily writing experience under my belt.
 Focusing on consistent effort right now will be instrumental in helping me get it.
 I reserve the right to change my mind on the specifics, but the direction should be clear.